SvenHerbers/XIAM-2NQ_Examples/README.md

 empty = not used

 **Ex.**: Excited torsional states may be included.
 If they are to be coupled by matrix elements off-diagonal in the torsional quantum number, `DIMVV` in `iam.fi` must be increased from its default (1) before compilation.
 Such coupling is currently incompatible with exact NQC or Pickett/Wilson-type Coriolis terms: if the Hamiltonian is off-diagonal in torsion, it must be diagonal in J and all other vibrational quantum numbers.
-If torsional states are fitted separately, with no off-diagonal elements in torsional quantum number, `DIMVV` need not be increased, and exact NQC **or** Pickett/Wilson-type Coriolis terms are allowed.
+If torsional states are fitted separately, with no off-diagonal elements in torsional quantum number, `DIMVV` needs not to be increased, and simultaneous use of exact NQC **and** Pickett Coriolis coupling is possible.
 x = dataset includes excited torsional states
 empty = only torsional ground state data